crashfort/SourceDemoRender/README.md

 All recording settings are loaded from profiles which are located in `data/profiles`.
 The default profile is called `default.ini` and is the profile that will be used in case none is specified when starting a movie.
 These profiles are shared across all games.
 The settings of a profile is described below.
 All profiles are written in a simple INI format.

 The default profile is used if none is specified when starting the movie.
 You can create your own profiles by copying `default.ini` and renaming it and making your changes.
 When starting your movie you can then specify your new profile.
 See Recording above.

+Note that if you edit the default profile, you will lose your changes when updating SVR.

 The documentation for profiles are written in `default.ini`.